Suggested Answers: Pair Exercises

 Applying governance checks: (1) "Who gains and who loses?"
 The high-deprivation-under-40 group gains access; everyone else is excluded.
 If the excluded group includes high-deprivation people over 40 who also benefit, the rule creates an age-based inequity within disadvantaged communities.
 (2) "Can affected communities understand and contest the rule?"
 A depth-2 tree is transparent enough to explain, but communities need a mechanism to challenge the split variables and thresholds.

-"The algorithm is objective because it only uses data" is incorrect.
-The algorithm optimises a chosen objective function on data that reflect historical inequities.
-Structural disadvantage is encoded in the variables.
-Objectivity in computation does not imply fairness in outcomes.
+"The algorithm is objective because it only uses data" is too quick.
+The algorithm optimises a chosen objective function on data produced by social institutions and past decisions.
+Mechanical consistency in computation does not settle whether the rule is fair, legitimate, or publicly acceptable.

 Policy tree versus ranking